Live Love Laugh Learn … Create the possibilities

 Did you enter?
 I did, but I didn’t win.
 Did you?
 Pop over to Colleen’s to find out.

-teaching and learning with nursery rhymes
+• Teaching and learning with nursery rhymes – reblogged from readilearn

 Teaching and learning with nursery rhymes – reblogged from readilearn